liliangxiao/liliangxiao.github.io/_posts/2025-10-31-Rust-how-why.markdown

 tags:  [Software]
 ---

-# Rust: Improving on C for Safety, Concurrency, and Efficiency
+# Rust: Improving on C for Safety, Concurrency, and Efficiency with limitations
 ```
                    +-----------------------------+
                    |        Rust vs C            |